 To sound out the artificial harmonics, you need to strike the string as close to the bridge as possible, while still being able to reach the desired node point with your index finger on your right hand.
 If you are using a pick, you strike the string with the pick resting between your thumb and middle finger, while the index finger is extended to the node point.
 If you use a thumb pick, it is a bit easier, and gives you more flexibility and reach.

 Hold down a note with your left hand, and use the index finger of your right hand to create the same ‘soft touch’ that your left hand uses to create an open-string harmonic.
 Use your other fingers or a pick to play the note.

-As with playing natural harmonics, this is difficult to do quickly because of .
+As with playing natural harmonics, this is difficult to do quickly because of application into songs.
 That’s why the use of artificial harmonics in practical playing is really limited and you don’t see many people doing it.

 That’s why I’m going to introduce the concept of pinch harmonics in the 2nd half of this lesson.
 They are a quicker and smoother way to incorporate artificial harmonics into your playing.